coin-or/coin-or.github.io/pages/user/user_introduction.md

 https://hub.docker.com/r/tkralphs/coinor-optimization-suite/

-is another excellent way to use the COIN-OR Optimization Suite, although it is currently out of date.
+is another excellent way to use the COIN-OR Optimization Suite.
 For details on how to obtain and use this image, see the project's Github page [here](https://github.com/tkralphs/optimization-suite-docker).